 - a.
-Read general rules. - b.
-Bread should be in standard size loaves .All rolls should be of large size. - Cakes should be placed on a flat cardboard cut to size of cake. - d.
-Canned or preserved foods entered for premium must comply with the Pure Food and Drug Law. - e.
-Exhibitors may pick up their food exhibit after the judging and take home.
+Read general rules. - Bread should be in standard size loaves .All rolls should h. be of large size. - c.
+Cakes should be placed on a flat cardboard cut to size of cake. - Canned or preserved foods entered for premium must d. comply with the Pure Food and Drug Law. - Exhibitors may pick up their food exhibit after the judging e. and take home.
+Must state on card if you intend to keep your item and not put in the sale.
 Part of the food exhibit will be left for display during the fair. - f.
+The Overall Grand Champion Foods exhibit will receive a prize.

+Furnish recipe g.

-The Overall Grand Champion Foods exhibit will receive a prize. - g.
-Furnish recipe - h.
-Bring items in zip-lock bags.
-2 gallon size can be purchased at Extension office. - i.
-Pies can be brought in tin pans. - j.
-Age Divisions: (A) 18 and under (B) 19 and above.
+- Bring items in zip-lock bags.
+Extension office has cake h. bags. - Pies can be brought in tin pans. i. - Age Divisions: (A) 18 and under (B) 19 and above. j.
 Please designate on entry card.